-For IBM Power Systems servers that contain the POWER7 processor, the light-emitting diodes (LEDs) can be used to identify or verify the location of a part that you are removing, servicing, or installing.
+For systems servers that contain the POWER7[®] processor, the light-emitting diodes (LEDs) can be used to identify or verify the location of a part that you are removing, servicing, or installing.

 The fault (amber) LED indicates an error and corresponds to the location code in the system reference code (SRC).
 The LED is activated and deactivated automatically.